Cingulara/openrmf-docs/docs/install.md

 ![Step 5 - Keycloak configuration](/assets/install/step5-keycloakconfig.png)

-Once here, click on the top left area where it has `master` for the realm and choose `openrmf` to let the screen go to our realm.
+Once here, click on the top left area where it has `Manage Realms` and then in the listing choose `openrmf` to let the screen go to our realm.

 ![Step 5 - Keycloak realm setup](/assets/install/step5-keycloakrealm.png)